Aaron Barschak: The Windsor Castle gatecrash

 Barschak came to public attention on 21 June 2003 when he gatecrashed Prince William's 21st birthday party at Windsor Castle whilst wearing a pink dress, a false beard and a turban in a fashion similar to Osama bin Laden.
 He scaled the walls of the castle and entered William's party.
 He was arrested shortly after storming reaching the stage where William was giving a speech.
 Barschak was not prosecuted.
 The intrusion triggered a police investigation into the security breach.

 Edinburgh Festival appearances

 Barschak appeared for a three-week run at the Underbelly venue at the 2003 Edinburgh Fringe with a show entitled Osama Likes It Hot co-written with Brendhan Lovegrove, Barschak's show received a string of negative reviews.

 Election campaigns

-Barschak stood as candidate at the Brent East by-election of 2003 gaining 37 votes.
-He stood again in Witney in the 2010 General Election, against the leader of the Conservative Party with 53 votes.
+Barschak stood as an independent candidate at the Brent East by-election of 2003, finishing 14th of 16 candidates, with 37 votes (0.2%).

+He stood again in Witney in the 2010 General Election, against David Cameron, leader of the Conservative Party, coming last of 10 with 53 votes (0.1%).
+As part of his campaign, Barschak called for the closure of the nearby detention centre Campsfield House, and arrived at the election count dressed as Jesus.